Roohan-gm/receipt-scanner-app/readme.md

    npm install
 ```

-2.**Go to Google AI Studio**
+2. **Go to Google AI Studio**

    1. Visit Google AI Studio
    2. Create a new project and generate your API key
    3. Create a .env file in your project root:

 ```bash
 EXPO_PUBLIC_GEMINI_API_KEY=your_api_key_here